dundee/disk_usage_exporter/README.md

   disk_usage_exporter [flags]

 Flags:
-  -p, --analyzed-path string   Path where to analyze disk usage (default "/") -b, --bind-address string    Address to bind to (default "0.0.0.0:9108") -c, --config string          config file (default is $HOME/.disk_usage_exporter.yaml)
+  -t, --analyze-interval int   How often the path should be analyzed (in seconds, detaults to 5 minutes) (default 300) -p, --analyzed-path string   Path where to analyze disk usage (default "/") -b, --bind-address string    Address to bind to (default "0.0.0.0:9108") -c, --config string          config file (default is $HOME/.disk_usage_exporter.yaml)